kneron/document_center/docs/manual_720.md

 > ONNX exported by Pytorch **cannot** skip step 1 and directly go into step 2.
 Please check
 > [section 3.1.2](#312-Pytorch-to-ONNX) for details.

+**If you're still confused reading the manual, please try our examples from <https://github.com/kneron/ConvertorExamples>**

 #### 3.1.1 Keras to ONNX